datnerde/obsedian_notes/OMSCS/GOIS/readings/notes/Introduction to Programming with Threads.md

 	- you should probably separate the blocked threads onto two conditions variables
 		- one for readers
 		- and one for writers
 - Spurious lock conflicts
 	- excessive scheduling overhead
 		- a terminating reader calls "signal" and still has the mutex locked
 			- the writer will be awakened
 			- the write will continue to work when reader unlocks the mutex (two extra re-scehdule operations)
 		- we can move the signal after the lock clause
 	- a terminating writer calls "broadcast"
 		- only one reader can lock the mutex, but other readers are also trying to lock the mutex causing the block
 		- we can awaken just one reader and having each reader in turn awaken the next
+- Starvation
+	- when some thread will never make progress.
+		- here is always at least one thread wanting to be a reader, but the system is heavily loaded.
+		- the writer can never proceed
+		- we can add a counter for blocked writers, and defer the reader
+- Complexity
+	- whether the potential cost of ignoring the problem is enough to merit writing a more complex program
+- Deadlock
+	- avoid by assigning order on the resources managed by the condition variables
 	-